CampusAI/CampusAI.github.io/_ml/data_mining/frequent_itemsets/frequent_itemsets.md

 \textrm{rel_support} (I) = \frac{\textrm{support} (I)}{\vert \textrm{baskets} \vert}
 \end{equation}

-Another environment where this setup might be useful is considering documents as baskets and words as items.
+Another environment where this setup might be useful: documents as baskets and words as items.
 In this case, if a set of items is frequent, we have that a set of words appears in a lot of documents.
 This is specially interesting if the words are reasonably rare, which usually indicates that there is some connection between those concepts.